JCSaa/JCSaa/README.md

 - 👋 Hi there, my name is Juan C. Saa...
 - 👀 I’m intrigued by simple lightweight websites and interested in 11ty, Nunjucks, Markdown, and lightweight CSS.
-- 🌱 Currently working on a niche Blog about gaming operations and little by little learning some Javascript.
+- 🌱 Currently working on a niche Blog about gaming operations.
-- 📫 You can get in touch with me at jcsaal@gmail.com

 <!---
 JCSaa/JCSaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.